It's the night before your surgery

 You may brush your teeth and then rinse your mouth in the morning.
-If you were told to take any medicines on the morning of surgery, you may take them with a sip of water.
+If you were told to take any medicine on the morning of surgery, you may take them with a sip of water.
 You should not have breakfast or coffee the morning of surgery.

 Symptoms to report

-Rarely, you may have symptoms that your surgeon needs to know about before your surgery.
+Rarely, you may have symptoms that your surgeon needs to know beforehand.

 - Any new skin rashes or skin infections (including herpes)